-The Mercer Advocacy Council is pleased to announce the 3rd Annual Legal Ethics and Professionalism Moot Court Competition.
-The competition will be held on Thursday, November 15 through Saturday, November 17, 2012, at Mercer University's Walter F. George School of Law in Macon, Georgia.
+The Mercer Advocacy Council is pleased to announce the 4th Annual Legal Ethics and Professionalism Moot Court Competition.
+The competition will be held from Thursday, November 14 to Saturday, November 16, 2013, at Mercer University's Walter F. George School of Law in Macon, Georgia.

-Mercer University School of Law is proud to host the nation's first moot court competition in Legal Ethics and Professionalism, and after highly successful competitions in both 2010 and 2011, we are looking to make this year even better.
-This competition builds upon Mercer Law's national leadership in legal ethics and professionalism.
-Mercer Law students take six required hours of ethics and professionalism, including a first-year course in which students explore the many aspects of being an ethical lawyer.
-Students also benefit from an experiential learning program that emphasizes the development of an ethical professional identity, a broad array of advanced ethics electives, and a comprehensive approach to ethics infused through the Woodruff Curriculum.
-This approach stems from the Mercer Law faculty's commitment to infusing issues of ethics throughout the entirety of a student's legal education.
-Additionally, the Mercer Center for Legal Ethics and Professionalism engages in a variety of in-house and outreach educational activities with the purpose of improving the professionalism of students, lawyers, and judges.
+The competition builds upon Mercer's national leadership in legal ethics and professionalism.
+Mercer students take six required hours of ethics and professionalism, including a first-year course in which students explore the many aspects of being an ethical lawyer.
+Students further benefit from an experiential learning program that emphasizes the development of an ethical professional identity, a broad array of advanced ethics electives, and a comprehensive approach to ethics within the Woodruff Curriculum.
+Additionally, Mercer's Center for Legal Ethics and Professionalism engages in a variety of in-house and outreach educational activities designed to improve the professionalism of students, lawyers, and judges.

-This competition also draws upon Mercer Law’s Legal Research and Writing Program, one of the nation’s preeminent programs in legal writing.
-Mercer offers the nation’s only Advanced Certificate in Legal Writing, Research, and Drafting, and is the host school for the Legal Writing Institute.
+The competition also draws upon Mercer’s Legal Research and Writing Program, one of the nation’s preeminent programs in legal writing.
+Mercer not only offers the nation’s only advanced certificate in legal writing, research, and drafting, but Mercer also is the host school for the Legal Writing Institute.

-The competition will be limited to 24 teams, so we encourage you to register soon!
-For more information on our competition including how to register and the rules and regulations, please click on the links below:
+This year’s competition will be limited to 24 teams, so we encourage you to register soon!
+For more information about the competition, including how to register, please click on the links below: